 Too many returns

-If an agent returns more than 50% of everything it buys, there is an abnormal pattern.
+If an agent returns a disproportionate share of everything it buys, there is an abnormal pattern.
 It may be testing products at the merchant's expense.

 R024BlockTier 2